 The truth is, it completely depends on how you want to approach this process.
 Do you want your book to be a hard copy, e-book or both?
 Do you want to order a bunch of copies up front or print a small amount of copies as you go?
 How much help, if any, do you want with promotion?
 These are just a few of the choices you’ll need to make on the front end.
-To help with that, here is a primer on what you can expect in terms of overhead and royalties in the self-publishing world.
+To help with that, here is a primer on what you can expect in terms of overhead and book royalties in the self publishing world.

-THE E-BOOK ONLY OPTION
+BOOK ROYALTIES: THE E-BOOK ONLY OPTION

 The second problem is that e-readers, while popular, are only used by a certain percentage of people.
 There will be a sizable amount of people who may want to read your product but who will be turned off by the e-book only option.

-THE SELF-PROMOTED HARD COPY OPTION
+BOOK ROYALTIES: THE SELF PROMOTED, HARD COPY OPTION

-The upside of this is you’re not limiting your audience to e-reader users only.
+The upside of this route is that you’re not limiting your audience to e-reader users only.
 The downside is you’re making a much higher financial commitment and all sales for your book fall completely on you.

-THE SELF-PUBLISHING PACKAGE OPTION
+BOOK ROYALTIES: THE SELF PUBLISHING PACKAGE OPTION

 The upsides of this option are many: You’ll have a product that looks professional, is being promoted through avenues you could never reach on your own, and that enables you to be even more effective in your own self-promotion.
-Download the Free Self-Publishing Guide to learn more.
+Download the Free Self Publishing Guide to learn more.

 The downside is obvious: cost.
 This option is the most expensive upfront, and you’ll still have to pay for more hard copies of books along the way.
-Before going this route, you’d want to get specific numbers about how well books sell through their networks.
+Before going this route, you’d want to get specific numbers about how well books sell through the company’s networks.
 You’ll also want to find a service that has connections to the world you’re trying to reach: a character study about the life of Joseph is geared for a different audience than a zombie mystery novel.
 In other words, if you want to reach Christians, find a service that has promotional connections to a Christian audience.